-The Dutch Research School of Philosophy (OZSW), Delft University of Technology (TU Delft) and Wageningen University invite PhD students in philosophy to register for the course “Philosophy of Responsible Innovation” to take place from January 13th – 21st 2021.
+The Dutch Research School of Philosophy (OZSW), Delft University of Technology and Wageningen University invite PhD candidates in philosophy to register for the course “Philosophy of Responsible Innovation” to take place on January 12 – 21, 2022.

 Type of activity